PxaMMaxP/Xilinx-ISE-Makefile/README.md

 - Xilinx ISE, ideally 14.7 (the final version)

+  Works great on Linux.
+Windows Subsystem for Linux is tested and works well.

 - GNU (or compatible?)
-Make \
+Make

-  Install this through Cygwin on Windows \
+  Install this through Cygwin on Windows.
-  or on Linux.
-(Windows Subsystem for Linux is tested)

 ## Creating a project